An official website of the United States government

 Paving the way: 1st ETSG delivers critical foundation for regional stability

-U.S. Air Force service members assigned to the 1st Expeditionary Theater Support Group interact with kids during a community engagement event near a base in within the U.S. Central Command area of responsibility, Dec.
+U.S. Air Force Airmen assigned to the 1st Expeditionary Theater Support Group interact with kids during a community engagement event near a base in within the U.S. Central Command area of responsibility, Dec.
 28, 2025.
 Airmen volunteered at a local school, mentoring students on the fundamentals of American football.
 Through drills, teamwork, and shared experiences, this engagement fostered cultural exchange and strengthened connections between U.S. forces and the local population.
 (U.S. Air Force photo by Senior Master Sgt.
 Richard P. Ebensberger)

 Details